-Not all of the needs identified in this chapter are anticipated to be funded through the limited transportation funds the MPO has available.
+Not all of the needs identified in this chapter are anticipated to be funded through the limited transportation funds the MPO and member agencies have available.
 The process of reviewing the available funding identified in the Financial Analysis chapter and screening these future system needs projects to identify the list of fundable, priority projects for the MPO is termed "fiscal constraint".
 The fiscally-constrained transportation plan is presented Chapter 12.